OSE GDAŃSK 2026

 • Energy security of Europe – war in Ukraine and sanctions as impulse to change European energy policy.

-• Revision of strategic raw materials supply destinations for Europe – common EU energy policy vs individual strategies of key
+• Revision of strategic raw materials supply destinations for Europe – common EU energy policy vs individual strategies of key European countries.

 • REPower EU and FIT for 55 strategies – what has been achieved so far?

-• Energy security of EU countries – new projects and initiatives in the development of energy infrastructure of European
+• Energy security of EU countries – new projects and initiatives in the development of energy infrastructure of European importance.

 • New architecture of the common energy market in Europe.